lawwman/tutorial/web_security/browser_and_origins.md

 I can even send http requests to other origins...
 What?
 Same Origin Policy not working??

+Seems like I can still do a lot.
 What can't I do?
 Well, its the responses from other origins that are blocked!
 Let me be specific...
 - I can still send http requests to another origin, HUH...
 Same Origin Policy allows it!
 - Other origins can receive and return a response!
 HUH...
 - But browser detects that the response is from different origin.
 HERE IS THE BLOCK!